enowars/enowars8-service-WhatsScam/README.md

 The backup works via a token that verifies you than you can see parts of the profile.

 The fifth feature is a adding friend function which works intuitive you can add and reject friends but you can also see part of the profiles of your friends.
-This works as a bait for the players and is not a flagstore more details to flagstores inside the ```documentation/README.md```
+This works as a bait for the players and is not a flagstore more details to flagstores inside the ```documentation/README.md```.

+The service also contains smaller features like redirects and some other features to include the scam theme besides the main features.

 # Running